duguyue100/NSC-GPU-GUIDE/User-Guide.md

 + Generally, you can still do some low-cost jobs when there is someone using the machine.
 But please consult with them.

++ Please do not `reboot` for no good reasons.

++ DO NOT UPDATE THE MACHINE VIA `sudo apt-get upgrade`

 + Please backup your data, experiment logs regularly. (__VERY IMPORTANT__)